 Beginning with the earliest silent movies and concluding with National Socialist propaganda films, this course offers an introduction to a prolific and important era in German film history: the Weimar Republic and pre-WWII period, 1918-1939.
 Our discussions will situate the films within larger political and cultural discourses.
 Emphasis will be placed on such topics as the cinematic response to the trauma of WWI; German national identity; expressionism and modernity; the politics of gender and sexuality; the impact of sound on film aesthetics; the relationship between cinema and other media; the ethics of film production.
 Films to be studied include features by directors such as Lang, Lubitsch, Murnau, Pabst, Riefenstahl, Sagan, von Sternberg and Wiene.
 In English.
-Students who have taken WLCS 3065, or GER 3066 may not attain credit for MAAC 3065.
+NOTE: Students can obtain credit for only one of GER 3066, WLCS 3066, CCS 3066, FILM 3066, and MAAC 3066.

 |MAAC3075||Framing Reality: Theory and Practice of Documentary Media (A) (Cross-listed: FILM 3075)||3 ch (3C)|

 This course surveys the history and aesthetics of non-fiction filmmaking from the birth of cinema to the digital age.
 It will examine epistemological and ethical questions raised by documentary's encounter with reality and its attempt to present “the truth.”
 Films screened are drawn from an array of nations and range from the personal to the political as well as more experimental and avant-garde works.
 The course includes a film production component as students will apply what they have learned in class by producing a short non-fiction film as a final project.
-Open to students who have completed 45 credit hours, or with permission of the instructor.
-Students who have already completed MM 3075 for credit may not enrol in MAAC 3075.
+NOTE: Students can obtain credit for only one of MAAC 3075 and FILM 3075.

 |MAAC3082||History of Canadian Cinema [A] (Cross-Listed: CCS 3082, FILM 3082)||3 ch (3C) [W]|

 Focuses on the first half-century of filmmaking in Canada and the nation's long struggle to develop and sustain a functioning film industry in the shadow of Hollywood.
 Readings and screenings trace the history of the movies in Canada from the silent era to the 1970s.
 Issues raised may include Canadian/American relations, national and regional identities, tensions between art and entertainment, media and cultural policy, representation of race, class, gender, and relation of Canadian film to other media (TV, radio, video) and other arts (painting, music, literature) in Canada.
-Open to students who have completed 45 credit hours, or with permission of the instructor.
-Students who have taken WLCS 3082 may not attain credit for MAAC3082.
+NOTE: Students can obtain credit for only one of WLCS 3082, CCS 3082, FILM 3082, and MAAC 3082.